SAW at SAM SAW at SAM

 Time: 3PM - 4.30PM

-Venue: Level 3, The Main Deck, SAM Office, #03-07, SAM at Tanjong Pagar Distripark
+Venue: Level 3, EX-SITU, SAM Office, #03-07, SAM at Tanjong Pagar Distripark

 Following Chia Chuyia's closing ritual for Knitting the Future, this roundtable will explore the unique challenges of conserving and exhibiting works of performance art.
 Centred on Chia's work, the conversation considers its "afterlife" and the possibilities of its preservation within a national collection.